bscott711/static-babylon/README.md

 # static-babylon

- Distriubtion build of next-netlify to be hosted on glitch
+ Exported build of next-netlify to be hosted on glitch as static site